-Before we jump into these band bio examples, we wanted to point out an interesting observation.
-While creating this article, we noted that it's actually quite difficult to find quality band bios for most of the bands out there.
+Before we jump into these examples, we wanted to point out an interesting observation.
+While creating this article, we noted that it's actually quite difficult to find quality band bios for most of the well-known bands out there.

 So, how about some band bio examples...

-This is an excellent band bio example.
+Check out this band for some great musician bio examples.
 At a glance, you know who each musician is, what they do, and one interesting detail about them.
 Short and sweet.

 What makes this bio unique is the number of players and their locations.
 Felix and Fingers Dueling Pianos has offices in seven states.
 The website has tabs for each state listing the bios of the piano players that cover each area.
 Each musician has a humorous blurb, a link to more information, plus an interview-style video bio.